 The goal is to make sure your pet is comfortable at all times while you are handling them.
 If they show signs of stress, it’s best to take a break and go back to the previous step before trying again.
 Signs of stress can include dilated pupils, ears pulled back, resisting or trying to escape, a lowered tail if a dog is in question, or a thrashing tail if a cat is in question.

 2. Place the animal in a natural and comfortable position

-At all times, keep your pet in a natural position that feels comfortable for them.
+It is advised to keep your pet in a neutral position that feels most comfortable to them.

 - In your arms